 Are you looking for a successful career in the IT industry, and want to get there through a university/higher education route?
-This course concentrates on the developing the skills required at a higher level.
+This access to higher education computing course concentrates on the developing the skills required at a higher level.

 You must have a Level 2 in English and Maths, or be able to demonstrate that you are working at Level 2 in English and Maths through an initial assessment.
 You should also have a clear interest or experience in the subject.